Danny Namaso: Porto

-Auxerre loan
+Auxerre

 On 17 August 2025, Ligue 1 club AJ Auxerre announced the season-long loan signing of Namaso, with an option to make the move permanent.
 The move saw Namaso link back up with fellow Reading Academy graduate Gabriel Osho.

+On 2 July 2026, Auxerre announced that they had signed Namaso permanently from Porto, on a contract until the summer of 2029.

 International career

 England

-Namaso was born in England to an English father and Cameroonian mother.
+Namaso was born in England to an English father and a Cameroonian mother.
 He has represented England at under-16, under-17, under-18, under-19 level and under-20.
 He was a member of the England U-17 team that came runners-up to Spain in the 2017 UEFA European Under-17 Championship held in May in Croatia, making a total of five appearances in the tournament.

 In September 2017, Namaso was called up to England U17 team for the 2017 FIFA U17 World Cup.
 Loader scored twice in a group stage game against Iraq and came off the bench in the quarter-final against the United States.
 He did not feature in the final as England defeated Spain to lift the trophy.

 In September 2018, Namaso scored twice for the England U19 team against the Netherlands.

 On 28 May 2019, Namaso was called up to the England U20 for the 2019 Toulon Tournament.
 He scored his first goal for the U20 age group on his ninth appearance; a 3–0 win over Iceland U21s at Wycombe on 19 November 2019.